The festival is now closed. Thank you to our 10,000 visitors. The survey is now online - please fill it in here

 Please do offer seats to those less able to stand and please do not reserve seats for those who have not arrived.

-The Beer and Cider order has not been completed.
+The Beer and Cider order process will start again in 2015

 CAMRA’s LocAle campaign is very important to us but both the Pig’s Ear Festival last December and the recently held London Drinker Festival heavily feature London beers.
 We will feature several local West London breweries but we tend to spread our net more widely to bring you what we hope is the best in British real ale.